-(1) Aim to find a quiet and undisturbed location for your study, and plan as far as possible to use the same period of time each day.
+- 1. Aim to find a quiet and undisturbed location for your study, and plan as far as possible to use the same period of time each day.
 Getting into a routine helps to avoid wasting time.
-Make sure that you have all the materials you need before you begin so as to minimise interruptions.

-- (2) Store all your materials in one place, so that you do not waste time searching for items around the house.
-If you have to pack everything away after each study period, keep them in a box, or even a suitcase, which will not be disturbed until the next time. - (3) Limit distractions.
-To make the most effective use of your study periods you should be able to apply total concentration, so turn off the TV, set your phones to message mode, and put up your 'do not disturb' sign. - (4) Your timetable will tell you which topic to study.
+Make sure that you have all the materials you need before you begin so as to minimise interruptions. - 2.
+Store all your materials in one place, so that you do not waste time searching for items every time you want to begin studying.
+If you have to pack everything away after each study period, keep your study materials in a box, or even a suitcase, which will not be disturbed until the next time. - 3.
+Limit distractions.
+To make the most effective use of your study periods you should be able to apply total concentration, so turn off all entertainment equipment, set your phones to message mode, and put up your 'do not disturb' sign. - 4.
+Your timetable will tell you which topic to study.
 However, before diving in and becoming engrossed in the finer points, make sure you have an overall picture of all the areas that need to be covered by the end of that session.
-After an hour, allow yourself a short break and move away from your books.
-With experience, you will learn to assess the pace you need to work at. - (5) Work carefully through a chapter, making notes as you go.
-When you have covered a suitable amount of material, vary the pattern by attempting a practice question. - (6) Make notes as you study, and discover the techniques that work best for you.
+After an hour, allow yourself a short break and move away from your Learning System.
+With experience, you will learn to assess the pace you need to work at. - 5.
+Work carefully through a chapter, making notes as you go.
+When you have covered a suitable amount of material, vary the pattern by attempting a practice question.
+When you have finished your attempt, make notes of any mistakes you made. - 6.
+Make notes as you study, and discover the techniques that work best for you.
 Your notes may be in the form of lists, bullet points, diagrams, summaries, 'mind maps', or the written word, but remember that you will need to refer back to them at a later date, so they must be intelligible.
-If you are on a taught course, make sure you highlight any issues you would like to follow up with your lecturer. - (7) Organise your paperwork.
-There are now numerous paper storage systems available to ensure that all your notes, calculations and articles can be effectively filed and easily retrieved later.
+If you are on a taught course, make sure you highlight any issues you would like to follow up with your lecturer. - 7.
+Organise your paperwork.
+Make sure that all your notes, calculations etc. can be effectively filed and easily retrieved later.